Skip to main content

 Chemical Peel Recovery and Aftercare

-Though each peel type will have different aftercare suggestions, general advice for all peel types for a minimum of several days to a week after treatment includes the following tips:
+Though each peel type will have different aftercare suggestions, general advice for all peel types for a minimum of several days to a week after treatment may include the following tips:

 • Avoid makeup (duration will depend upon the peel type).